 Although I use the deep litter method all year long, I do tend to add more straw this time of year, making for a cozy coop for my ladies.
 Making sure there is plenty of straw in the nesting boxes also helps to prevent eggs from freezing before I am able to collect them.

 Speaking of a cozy coop…did you know that snow on the coop roof can act as insulation?
 (Think about igloos!)

 FOOD AND WATER

-Having water available at all time is crucial to a chicken’s health, which may mean extra work for us on those bitter days.
+Having water available at all times is crucial to a chicken’s health, which may mean extra work for us on those bitter days.
 Busting ice or changing the water more frequently may be necessary.
-For the cold, winter months I change from using the galvanized water containers to using the plastic ones.
+For the cold, winter months, I change from using the galvanized water containers to using the plastic ones.
 The plastic containers absorb the sunlight and don’t seem to freeze as fast.

 A BATHING AREA

 As the cold weather settles into my bones, I love to cozy up to a warm fire.
-When the ash bucket gets full I dump it into the fenced chicken yard for the ladies to take baths in.
-Click here to read about winter bathing beauties, ahem, chicken style.
+When the ash bucket gets full, I dump it into the fenced chicken yard for the ladies to take baths in.
 Remember, to use only wood ash, nothing chemically treated.

 So there you have it…just a few winter tips for raising chickens.